castai/docs/docs/getting-started/external-cluster/eks/eks.md

 ## Usage of AWS services

 CAST AI relies on the agent runs inside customer's cluster.
-Following services are consumed during the operation:
+The following services are consumed during the operation:

-- Portion of EC2 node resources from customer's cluster.
-CAST AI agent uses [Cluster proportional vertical autoscaler](https://github.com/kubernetes-sigs/cluster-proportional-vertical-autoscaler#calculation-of-resource-requests-and-limits) to consume a minimum required resources depending on the size of the cluster
+- A portion of EC2 node resources from the customer's cluster.
+The CAST AI agent uses [Cluster proportional vertical autoscaler](https://github.com/kubernetes-sigs/cluster-proportional-vertical-autoscaler#calculation-of-resource-requests-and-limits) to consume a minimum required resources depending on the size of the cluster
-- Low amount of network traffic to communicate with CAST AI SAAS
+- Low amount of network traffic to communicate with CAST AI SaaS
-- Lambda function to handle spot instance interruptions
+- Lambda function to handle Spot Instance interruptions
-- EC2 instances, their storage adn intra-cluster network traffic to manage Kubernetes cluster and perform autoscaling
+- EC2 instances, their storage, and intra-cluster network traffic to manage Kubernetes cluster and perform autoscaling
 - IAM resources as detailed in the [onboarding section](https://docs.cast.ai/getting-started/external-cluster/eks/eks/#actions-performed-by-the-onboarding-script)